Dharmapuri

-90 km from Hosur, 117 km from Thiruvannamalai, 126 km from Bangalore and Erode, 181 km from Tiruppur, 200 km from Coimbatore and Tiruchirappalli, 300 km from Madurai and the state capital Chennai.
+101 km from Hosur, 119 km from Thiruvannamalai, 126 km from Bangalore and Erode, 180 km from Tiruppur, 200 km from Coimbatore and Tiruchirappalli, 300 km from Madurai and the state capital Chennai.
 It is located between latitudes N 11 47’ and 12 33’ and longitudes E 77 02’ and 78 40’.
 It is one of the major leading cultivators and producers of mangoes in the state along with Krishnagiri, and is often referred as Mango Capital of India.

 History

-Dharmapuri was called Thagadoor where King Adhiyamaan ruled.
+Dharmapuri was called Thagadoor(or Thagadur) where King Adhiyamaan ruled.
 Adhiyaman Kottai is situated near Dharmapuri-Salem highway.
 Many temples were built during Adhiyamaan's rule.
 There is a tunnel from Adhiyamaan kottai temple to Dharmapuri Kottai temple.